-5.0 Water Quality
+5.1 Water Quality

 Water quality is monitored at Yellagonga Regional Park as part of the Yellagonga Monitoring and Mapping Project within the Yellagonga Integrated Catchment Management Plan 2009 - 2014.
 Groundwater quality monitoring is undertaken at various locations as the City works towards developing a more comprehensive data set for water quality to provide for improved monitoring of groundwater and surface water quality.
 The scope and costs associated with groundwater and surface water quality monitoring inhibit the City from developing a complete data set.
+The Department of Water also has a number of groundwater monitoring bores in Yellagonga Regional Park; however thise data set is also incomplete.